C0MPU73R/BlackEngine/mainpage.md

-# Blackcomb
+# BlackEngine
-Blackcomb is intended to be a game engine.

-@attention Blackcomb is a work in progress and is still VERY incomplete.
-Don't expect much out of it!

-To learn more about Blackcomb's API, check out the [class list](annotated.html).
+BlackEngine is a game engine concept based on the concept engine Blackcomb authored by PatchMixolydic/Ruby Lazuli (https://www.github.com/PatchMixolydic).
+BlackEngine is in it's very early stages.

 ## Dependencies
-Blackcomb relies on GLFW3 and GLM.
+BlackEngine relies on GLFW3 and GLM.
 Debian and Ubuntu users can get these via `sudo apt upgrade && sudo apt install libglfw3-dev libglm-dev`.